 This is a multicenter, international, anonymized point prevalence study.

-Patients who were present in the ICU on the day between February 15th and June 15th 2020 with the highest number of COVID-19 patients in the unit.
-Data can be entered in the database until August 2020.
-Retrospective data collection and entry is allowed.
+COVID-19 patients who were present in the ICU on the day between January 1st and June 1st, 2021 with the highest number of COVID-19 patients in the unit or in any other area under the care of the critical care team.

 Subjects believed to fulfill all eligibility criteria, and none of the exclusion criteria, detailed in the relevant section of this protocol, will be included in the study.

-Data will be entered in the database anonymously.
+Data will be entered into the database anonymously.